Beatrice Lamwaka: Early life and education

 Lamwaka was born and raised in Alokolum, Gulu, Uganda.
-She attended the Uganda Martyrs Secondary School, Namugongo, before joining Makerere University for a Bachelor of Arts with Education degree.
+She attended Uganda Martyrs Secondary School, Namugongo, before joining Makerere University to study for a Bachelor of Arts with Education degree.
 She specialised in literature and English.
 She went on to pursue a master's degree in human rights from Makerere University.

 Writing career

 In her third year at Makerere University, she joined FEMRITE, an organisation aimed at developing and promoting women writers.
 By 2001, her first short story, "Vengeance of the Gods", was published in the anthology Words From A Granary.
 Later, she penned "Queen of Tobacco", a story of a lady who idolised tobacco smoking.
 This story was picked up by the British Council after Lamwaka submitted it to Gowanus Books online in the ongoing project "Crossing Borders".

 She was shortlisted for the 2011 Caine Prize for her story "Butterfly Dreams".
 Her short stories have been published in various anthologies, including the Caine Prize anthologies, To See the Mountain and other stories and African Violet and Other Stories (2011).
-She is also a contributor to the 2019 anthology Daughters of Africa, edited by Margaret Busby.
+She is also a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
 Among other publications in which Lamwaka's work has appeared are Butterfly Dreams and Other Stories from Uganda, New Writing from Africa 2009, Words from A Granary (2001), World of Our Own, Farming Ashes, Summoning the Rains, Queer Africa: New and Collected Fiction (2013), and PMS poemmemoirstory journal.
 She is working on her first novel, Sunflowers, and a number of short stories.